Welcome Back, Gustavo (and Geoff)

 They have like little stand-up walls.

-If you've been to bars where it's just a wall that's placed somewhere with with a little ledge to set your drink on while you smoke a cigarette, they even got an ashtray.
+If you've been to bars where it's just a wall that's placed placed somewhere with like a little ledge to set your drink on while you smoke a cigarette.
+They even got an ashtray.

 If you can hear that, that means Gus didn't edit it out.

-You hear your four seconds of room tone.
+You give your four seconds of room fan.

 Come on.